Jolt Physics

 • DEBRIS - Layer for all debris dynamic bodies, we want to test these only against the static geometry because we want to save some simulation cost.

-• BULLET - Layer for high detail collision bodies that we attach to regular dynamic bodies.
-These are not used for simulation but we want extra precision when we shoot with bullets.
+• BULLET - Layer for high detail collision bodies that we co-locate with regular dynamic bodies.
+These are bodies that are not used for simulation but are moved to follow the dynamic bodies and provide more precise geometry for ray tests to simulate shooting bullets.
+See Level of Detail for more information.

 • WEAPON - This is a query layer so we don't create any bodies with this layer but we use it when doing ray cast querying for our weapon system.